Some landlords tell us “We don’t know what layout or decor tenants want, so we won't do anything until we have a signed contract.”

 If you don’t know your building’s NBS% we recommend you commission a report - you are unlikely to lease your space to a quality tenant without this figure being known.

-Fast becoming a Very Big Thing due to the recent change in NZ H&S law and higher levels of awareness, a lot of tenants are now requiring certification from the landlord that the entire site is free of asbestos contamination.
-If you have spent money to rid your premises of asbestos and can provide certification to prove it, you have removed a potential obstacle to leasing your space.
+Fast becoming a Very Big Thing due to the recent change in NZ H&S law and higher levels of awareness, a lot of tenants are now requiring a report from the landlord that the entire site is free of asbestos contamination.
+If you have spent money to rid your premises of asbestos and can provide a report to prove it, you have removed a potential obstacle to leasing your space.

 The old cliché that real estate is all about ‘location, location, location’ still has some relevance.